awslabs/service-workbench-on-aws/README.md

 To link an existing account, follow the instructions listed.
 You'll need the following credentials:

 - **AWS Account ID** ([Where can I find my AWS Account ID?](https://www.apn-portal.com/knowledgebase/articles/FAQ/Where-Can-I-Find-My-AWS-Account-ID))
-- **Role ARN**: An ARN to an IAM Role to use when launching resources using Galileo.
+- **Role ARN**: An ARN to an IAM Role to use when launching resources using Service Workbench.
 You can find or create an IAM Role in the IAM service from the [AWS management console](https://aws.amazon.com/console/).
-- **AWS Service Catalog Role ARN**: Another ARN to an IAM Role, which will be used for launching resources using Galileo's Service Catalog.
+- **AWS Service Catalog Role ARN**: Another ARN to an IAM Role, which will be used for launching resources using Service Workbench's Service Catalog.
 This entry can be the same as the above if you choose.
 - **VPC ID**: The ID of the VPC your AWS account uses.
 You can find this in the [VPC Service](https://aws.amazon.com/vpc/) of the [AWS management console](https://aws.amazon.com/console/).
 - **Subnet ID**: The ID for the subnet of the VPC to use.
 This can also be found in the [VPC Service](https://aws.amazon.com/vpc/) of the [AWS management console](https://aws.amazon.com/console/).
 - **KMS Encryption Key ARN**: The ARN of the KMS Encryption Key to use for the AWS Account.
 You can find or create a KMS Encryption Key in the [KMS service](https://aws.amazon.com/kms/) of the [AWS management console](https://aws.amazon.com/console/).